 Benefits of Advanced Air Quality Systems

-In late 2018, Carnival Corporation received the results of the latest rounds of extensive exhaust emissions tests of the company’s Advanced Air Quality Systems.
+In late 2018, Carnival Corporation and the EPA received the results of the latest rounds of extensive exhaust emissions tests of the company’s Advanced Air Quality Systems.
 The results are consistent with the major published research on this subject, such as a 2014 study by researchers in Sweden, Kent Salo and Erik Fridell, which concluded that scrubbers on ships using HFO can lower PM to a level below that of MGO.

 Ships operating with Advanced Air Quality Systems have the benefit of removing sulfur from fuel – keeping it from being released into the air – and returning it to the sea, which is the world’s primary natural reservoir for sulfur.
-The end result of the Advanced Air Quality Systems process is sulfur dioxide (SO2) being converted into water (H2O), carbon dioxide (CO2) and sulfate (SO4), a compound that is naturally occurring in abundance in seawater.
+The end result of the Advanced Air Quality Systems process is sulfur dioxide (SO2) being converted into water (H2O), air (CO2) and sulfate (SO4), a compound that is naturally occurring in abundance in seawater.

-When the global maritime bunker fuel sulfur limit falls in January 2020 from 3.5% to 0.5%, there is uncertainty in the market as to whether there will be sufficient compliant low-sulfur fuels available in 2020.
+When the global maritime bunker fuel sulfur limit falls in January 2020 from 3.50 percent to 0.50 percent, there is uncertainty in the market as to whether there will be sufficient compliant low-sulfur fuels available in 2020.
 A number of refinery modelling experts say it will be challenging even if refiners make a concerted effort to meet demand from the marine sector.
 Industry experts believe that implementing this global fuel specification change will create pressure on supply.
 If these forecasts are accurate, the use of scrubber systems will be an even more crucial component in the shipping industry’s ability to comply with IMO 2020 regulations.

 Focused specifically on analyzing the composition and quality of Advanced Air Quality Systems wash water, the two-year study included 281 wash-water samples from 53 Advanced Air Quality System-equipped Carnival Corporation ships, creating the largest wash-water data set in the marine industry.

 Specific to IMO wash-water requirements, the study confirmed results from previous studies showing the quality of the water used in the Advanced Air Quality Systems process was always far below the IMO monitoring limits for polycyclic aromatic hydrocarbons (PAHs) and the annual limits for nitrates.
-In fact, when measured against IMO standards, the average wash-water test results in this study were over 90% lower than maximum allowable levels.
+In fact, when measured against IMO standards, the average wash-water test results in this study were over 90 PERCENT lower than maximum allowable levels.
 In many cases, the materials were completely undetectable in the laboratory testing process.

 To date, every significant and scientifically valid primary research known on the use of Advanced Air Quality Systems has come to the same conclusion – these innovative systems play an important role in compliance with upcoming IMO regulations and other standards for ship operations.

 In fact, Japan’s Ministry of Land, Infrastructure, Transport and Tourism released a report in February 2019 strongly supporting scrubbers as a safe and effective option for IMO 2020 compliance.
-The report found that the ability of scrubber systems to remove airborne PAH and particulate matter (PM) makes them especially preferable to ships burning LSFO (or 0.5% blended HFO + marine gas oil).
+The report found that the ability of scrubber systems to remove airborne PAH and particulate matter (PM) makes them preferable to ships burning LSFO (or marine gas oil).
 Looking at 21 different PAHs and eight heavy metals, the study also found the impacts on water quality and marine life to be negligible.
 The report is available here.